7.3 Scorecards

 Prep

-Most of the work in a scorecard happens before any cell gets a number.
-The decisions you make here — what’s on the list, what counts, how much each thing counts, what scale you’ll score on, who’ll do the scoring — determine whether the result is useful or theatre.
+Most of the work happens before any cell gets a number.
+What’s on the list, what counts, how much each thing counts, what scale you score on, and who scores — these decisions determine whether the result is useful or theatre.

-1. List the options you’ll evaluate as rows.
+1. List the options as rows.
 Keep the set tight — five to ten candidates is the sweet spot.
-If you have thirty, do a fast cut first (a 2x2 risk prioritization or “least important first” pass) before reaching for a scorecard.
+If you have thirty, make a fast cut first (a 2×2 impact/effort pass, or a “least important first” sweep) before reaching for a scorecard.

-3. Decide the scoring rubric.
-Pick one and use it for every option: 1–5 (forces fewer ties), 1–10 (more headroom but more noise), or a fixed scale like RICE’s Impact column (3 / 2 / 1 / 0.5 / 0.25 — massive / high / medium / low / minimal).
-Confidence in RICE is a percentage (100% / 80% / 50%), which keeps the team honest about uncertainty without inviting fake precision.
+3. Decide the scoring rubric and use it for every option: 1–5 (forces fewer ties), 1–10 (more headroom, more noise), or a fixed scale with named anchors (massive / high / medium / low).
+Express confidence as a percentage to keep the team honest about uncertainty.

 4. Weight the criteria.
-Most teams either skip this (every column counts equally) or assign integer multipliers (Impact ×3, Effort ×2, etc.).
-Either is fine.
-The pitfall is fiddling with weights after you’ve seen the scores — that’s reverse-engineering the answer you wanted.
+Either count every column equally or assign integer multipliers (Impact ×3, Effort ×2).
+The pitfall is changing weights after you see the scores — that reverse-engineers the answer you wanted, so lock the weights now.

-5. Pick the participants.
-Score with at least two people if the decision matters; one person scoring alone amplifies the halo effect.
-For team scoring, decide upfront whether you’ll average, take the median, or discuss outliers — disagreement on a row is signal, not noise.
+5. Pick the scorers.
+Score with at least two people if the decision matters; one scorer alone amplifies the halo effect.
+Decide upfront whether you’ll average, take the median, or discuss outliers — disagreement on a row is signal, not noise.

 Execution

-With the rubric, weights, and participants set, the actual scoring is fast.
+With the rubric, weights, and scorers set, the scoring itself is fast.

 1. Score every option against every criterion using the rubric.
-Move quickly — your instincts are most of what the scorecard is capturing.
+Move quickly — your instinct is most of what the scorecard captures.
 If you stall on a cell, mark it and come back; don’t let one cell anchor the rest of the row.

-2. If you’re scoring as a team, do it independently first, then compare.
-Rows where the team agrees can stand.
-Rows where two scorers diverge by 3+ points need a 60-second conversation before you average them — that’s where the real judgment lives.
+2. If you’re scoring as a team, score independently first, then compare.
+Rows where scorers agree stand.
+Rows where two scorers diverge by three or more points get a 60-second conversation before you reconcile them — that gap is where the real judgment lives.

 4. Sort the totals from highest to lowest.
-The top row is your candidate top priority.
+The top row is your candidate priority.

-5. Sanity-check: if the top option feels obviously wrong, don’t override the scorecard yet — go to Analysis and stress-test the weights and rubric first.
+5. If the top option feels obviously wrong, don’t override it yet — take it to Analysis and stress-test the weights first.

 Analysis

-A scorecard may generate a result that is counterintuitive.
-If the top row matches what you wanted to do anyway, the exercise has surfaced and confirmed your intuition — act on it.
-If the top row is one you didn’t expect, that’s the most useful possible outcome: either the scorecard is wrong (test that next), or your intuition was wrong (act on the new information).
-The point is to make the disagreement visible.
+A scorecard earns its keep when the result is counterintuitive.
+If the top row is what you’d have picked anyway, it has surfaced and confirmed your judgment — act on it.
+If the top row surprises you, that’s the most useful possible outcome: either the scorecard is wrong (test that now) or your intuition was.
+Run two stress-tests before you commit:

 • Sensitivity to weights.
-Drop the weight on your highest-weighted criterion by half.
-Does the top row still win?
-If yes, the ranking is robust.
-If a different row jumps to the top, the scorecard is really a one-criterion decision dressed up as a multi-criterion one — name that and decide whether you trust that single criterion.
+Halve the weight on your highest-weighted criterion.
+If the top row still wins, the ranking is robust.
+If a different row jumps to the top, the scorecard is really a one-criterion decision dressed up as a multi-criterion one — name that, and decide whether you trust that single criterion.
+AI can run this sweep across every criterion in seconds.

 • What’s missing.
-List what the scorecard does not measure.
-Strategic fit, founder energy, optionality, second-order effects — these often get dropped because they’re hard to score, not because they don’t matter.
-If the top row is weak on something the rubric doesn’t capture, that’s a flag, not a tie-breaker.
+List what the rubric does not measure — strategic fit, optionality, irreversibility, second-order effects.
+These get dropped because they’re hard to score, not because they don’t matter.
+If the top row is weak on something the rubric ignores, that’s a flag, not a tiebreaker.

 Biases & Tips

-• False precision Scorecards look quantitative, but the numbers are subjective estimates.
-Don’t confuse a scorecard with a data-backed decision; treat it as a structured way to surface judgment, not as evidence.
+• False precision A scorecard looks quantitative, but the numbers are subjective estimates.
+Don’t mistake a total for a data-backed result; it is judgment made legible, not evidence.

-• Anchoring The first option you score sets a reference point that distorts later scores.
-Score all options against the same rubric, then revisit your top and bottom rows to sanity-check.
+• Anchoring The first option you score sets a reference point that distorts the rest.
+Score every option against the same rubric, then revisit your top and bottom rows to sanity-check.

-• Halo effect A favorite option tends to score high on every criterion regardless of fit.
-Force yourself to score each criterion independently, ideally with a teammate, before computing totals.
+• Halo effect A favored option tends to score well on every criterion regardless of fit.
+Score each criterion independently, ideally with a second scorer, before you compute any totals.

-• Delegating judgment to AI AI can help brainstorm criteria, suggest weights, and run sensitivity analyses, but the value judgments about what matters most must remain yours.
-If you let an AI set the weights, you are outsourcing the decision itself and will treat AI estimates as objective when they are not.
-Use AI to challenge your assumptions and stress-test rankings; own the final weights and the go/no-go call yourself.
+• Delegating judgment to AI AI can brainstorm criteria, suggest weights, and run sensitivity sweeps, but the value judgments about what matters most must stay yours.
+Hand the weights to an AI and you have outsourced the decision while dressing it as objective.
+Use AI to challenge your assumptions; own the weights and the go/no-go call.

-• Inside-the-building bias Scorecards rank options using the team’s existing knowledge, which can let you act without ever leaving your desk.
-Pair the ranking with at least one external data point or assumption-validating conversation before committing real resources.
+• Inside-the-building bias A scorecard ranks options using the knowledge already in the room, which lets you decide without ever testing reality.
+Pair the ranking with at least one external data point or validating conversation before committing real resources.

-• Diluted-priority bias There can only be one top priority at any given time.
-Treating the top two or three rows as equally urgent guarantees that none of them gets the focus a single priority would; pick the top row and sequence the rest behind it.
+• Diluted-priority bias There is only one top priority at a time.
+Treating the top two or three rows as equally urgent guarantees none of them gets the focus a single priority would; pick the top row and sequence the rest behind it.

 Next Steps